wvictor14/Victor-Yuan-UBC-thesis/notes-on-bookdown.md

 ```

 and then write "\captionsetup{width=6.5in}" on the line before the table code chunk.
 See table 2.1 as an example

+- In most cases I try to reduce the size of my tables such that they fit into the page.
+But you can also save a lot of space with the following table formatting options:

 - To automatically wrap columns, use `kableExtra::kable_styling(full_width = TRUE)`